Sorry, you need to enable JavaScript to visit this website.

 Robo-advisor brokerage account

-With this option, you often pay less money but miss out on the benefit of having a financial professional you can talk with about life’s big money moves.
+With a robo-advisor option, you often pay less money but miss out on the benefit of having a financial professional you can talk with about life’s big money moves.
+It may be a good option for investors who are cost-conscious.

 How to open a brokerage account

 Opening a brokerage account is a simple process that can often be done in just a few minutes.
-Here’s how to get started:
+After researching the types of brokerage accounts and completing your application process, you follow a couple steps.

-3. Fund your account: Before you can invest in your brokerage account, you’ll have to provide a way to fund it.
+In order to invest in your brokerage account, you have to provide a way to fund it.
 For taxable brokerage accounts, often the simplest way is to connect your bank account to your brokerage account and transfer funds in.
 You may also be able to fund your account with a debit card.

-4. Start trading: Once your account is open, you can start placing buy-and-sell orders.
+Once your account is open, you can start investing.
 Before you do, consider spending some time exploring your new account to make sure you know where everything is and how it works.
 The brokerage firm should have a customer service contact if you run into questions along the way.
+Finally, once you’re ready, you can begin placing buy and sell orders to start investing in your account.

 Can I open a brokerage account for my kids?

-Although you must generally be at least 18 years old to open a brokerage account, parents and other adults can open brokerage accounts on behalf of minors.
+Although you must generally be at least 18 years old to open a brokerage account, parents and other adults can open brokerage accounts—known as custodial accounts—on behalf of minors.

-These accounts, known as custodial accounts, allow an adult — the custodian — to open an account on behalf of a young person.
+A custodial account is a brokerage account that an adult (usually a parent or another family member) can open on behalf of a child.
 The custodian is responsible for managing the investments until the child reaches adulthood.

 While a custodian manages the account, anything transferred into it is the legal property of the minor.
-So if you contribute money to your child’s custodial account, you can’t take it back.
-Once the child reaches adulthood, they’ll get full control of the custodial account and can use the money for anything they want.
+So, if you contribute money to your child’s custodial account, you can’t take it back.
+Once the child reaches the age of majority, which is 18 in most states, they’ll get full control of the custodial account and can use the money for anything they want.

-If you aren’t comfortable with your child gaining access to a large sum of money when they turn 18, there are ways around it.
-Many parents choose to open a brokerage account in their own name with the funds inside it earmarked for their child’s future.
+Though custodial accounts have some key benefits, there are some downsides.
+First, you may not be comfortable with your child gaining access to a large sum of money when they turn 18.
+To get around this, you could open a brokerage account in your own name with the funds inside it earmarked for your child’s future.
+Ultimately, you own the money in the account and have the say over how it’s used.

 Taxable brokerage accounts vs. retirement accounts